The leaflet is detailed below, or you can download the 'Neonatal Unit - Information for Parents' leaflet in PDF.

 Generator testing also takes place monthly; this sometimes causes the baby’s alarms to go off but there is no danger to baby and the staff will be aware of this happening.

 Taxis are available outside main hospital entrance

-If visitors require access to baby feeding facilities these are available in the main foyer – please ask at Reception for the key.
+If visitors require access to baby feeding facilities these are available in the main foyer – please ask at the Main Reception on the ground floor for the key.

 - Mersey Travel Travelline telephone: 0871 200 2233